 You may need two people: one to hold the bird steady and the other to do the wrapping.

 Don’t prolong the process by moving the towel slowly toward your parrot.
 Instead, take your parrot by surprise to prevent it from becoming aggressive.

 According to Lafeber Vet, birds that have been handled roughly in the past are more likely to get aggressive, so keep the towel out of sight until you’re ready to begin.

 You must also be careful of your fingers, as your parrot will try to bite you to get free.
 This is bound to hurt, particularly if you have a large parrot with a powerful beak.

 You can restrain a small parrot by supporting its back against your palm.
 Cradle the wings with your thumb and last two digits, and support the head with your second and third digits.

-In time, your parrot will get used to being wrapped in a towel, even if it doesn’t enjoy the process.
-Wherever possible, move slowly and be careful not to cause your parrot unnecessary stress.
+In time, your parrot will adjust to being wrapped in a towel, even if it doesn’t enjoy the process.